tingchihc/CS4824-final-project/README.md

 * Requirement: numpy, csv, pandas, math, sklearn, seaborn and product
 * Make sure your training set(train.csv) and testing set(test.csv) are in the correct root directory.
 * Then, you can run Naive Bayes.ipynb
+* Assessed the model’s performance using F1 score, accuracy, and confusion matrix, achieving a 63% accuracy.

 ## Logistic Regression
 * Requirement: numpy, pandas, sklearn, matplotlib, seaborn